-The elastic net method improves on lasso’s limitations, i.e., where lasso takes a few samples for high dimensional data, the elastic net procedure provides the inclusion of “n” number of variables until saturation.
-In a case where the variables are highly correlated groups, lasso tends to choose one variable from such groups and ignore the rest entirely.
+The elastic net method improves lasso’s limitations, i.e., where lasso takes a few samples for high dimensional data.
+The elastic net procedure provides the inclusion of “n” number of variables until saturation.
+If the variables are highly correlated groups, lasso tends to choose one variable from such groups and ignore the rest entirely.

 To eliminate the limitations found in lasso, the elastic net includes a quadratic expression (||β||2) in the penalty, which, when used in isolation, becomes ridge regression.
 The quadratic expression in the penalty elevates the loss function toward being convex.
 The elastic net draws on the best of both worlds – i.e., lasso and ridge regression.

-In the procedure for finding the elastic net method’s estimator, there are two stages that involve both the lasso and regression techniques.
+In the procedure for finding the elastic net method’s estimator, two stages involve both the lasso and regression techniques.
 It first finds the ridge regression coefficients and then conducts the second step by using a lasso sort of shrinkage of the coefficients.